: "Well, yes, you see, only the other day, Prime Minister Pitt

-- In Dark Seed 2, most of Mike Dawson's dialogue is lame, but his flashback with Rita while under hypnosis is particularly noteworthy...
+- In 2 Dark Seed 2, Mike is given a lot of silly dialogue, but his flashback with Rita while under hypnosis is particularly noteworthy...

 Rita: "People change, Mike, but I don't care for the change that has come over you.
 You're drunk.
 I'll see you later.
 I have a friend to see."

 Mike: "Fine!
 Just walk away!
 I hope the boogeyman gets you."